 On Feb.
-18, 2024, Capital One Financial Corp. announced that it had entered into an agreement to acquire Discover Financial Services in an all-stock transaction valued at \$35.3 billion.1 Before the transaction can be finalized, however, it must be approved by both the U.S. Office of Comptroller of the Currency (OCC) and the Federal Reserve.
-The two agencies held a July 19, 2024, public meeting on the proposed merger, and have extended public comments on the deal until July 24, 2024.2
+18, 2024, Capital One Financial Corp. announced that it had entered into an agreement to acquire Discover Financial Services in an all-stock transaction valued at \$35.3 billion.
+Before the transaction can be finalized, however, it must be approved by both the U.S. Office of Comptroller of the Currency (OCC) and the Federal Reserve.
+The two agencies held a July 19, 2024, public meeting on the proposed merger, and have extended public comments on the deal until July 24, 2024.

 The proposed acquisition has engendered substantial public and political scrutiny from critics who claim it would have anticompetitive effects.
-For example, a number of Democratic members of Congress,3 as well as members of the House Financial Services Committee, specifically,4
+For example, a number of Democratic members

 1 Press Release, Capital One to Acquire Discover, CAPITAL ONE (Feb.
-19, 2024), https://investor.capitalone.com/news-release-details/capital-one-acquire-discover.
+19, 2024), https://investor.capitalone.com/news-releases/news-release-details/capital-one-acquire-discover.